Keurbooms Beach, Plettenberg Bay – Image courtesy of archrock.co.za|

 Plettenberg Bay Beach Guide

-Discover a choice of wide beaches that offer good swimming in the temperate Indian Ocean.
+Plettenberg Bay offers a choice of great beaches that offer good swimming in the temperate Indian Ocean, including …

 Enjoy a cold drink and tasty food at the Lookout Rocks restaurant overlooking the beach or stay longer at The Plettenberg, a stylish hilltop hotel that offers panoramic vistas of the beach and Keurboom Mountains.
 Lookout Beach is located just to the east of Central Beach.